suhasdhoke92/Interview_qna_AWS/README.md

 # AWSInterviewQ&A

-This repository provides a comprehensive Q&A guide for preparing for AWS-related interview questions, focusing on designing highly available applications, networking, troubleshooting, cost optimization, and handling real-world AWS challenges.
+This repository provides a comprehensive Q&A guide for preparing for AWS-related interview questions, focusing on designing highly available applications, networking, troubleshooting, cost optimization, database management, and handling real-world AWS challenges.
 It is designed to help candidates articulate answers effectively in a DevOps or cloud engineering context.

 ## Q&A for AWS Interview